MycroftAI/documentation/docs/about/glossary.md

 * **Intent** - when a user speaks an **Utterance** to Mycroft, Mycroft tries to interpret the **Intent** of the **Utterance**, and match the **Intent** will a **Skill**.

 * **Mark 1** - The Mark 1 device is an **Enclosure** for Mycroft, based on Raspberry Pi.
 It is designed as a reference hardware device, and is able to be easily modified, hacked and extended.
-[Mark 1 devices are available in the Mycroft Shop](https://mycroft.ai/shop/?add-to-cart=31440).

 * **Pairing** - The process of registering a **Device** to home.mycroft.ai.
 Each **Device** needs to be **Paired** before it can be used.